wehlutyk/thesis/content/3-gistr-3-methods.md

   \label{fig:gistr-trees}
 \end{figure}

-Technically, the platform is a complete Web application based on current technologies, with accompanying backend server to collect and distribute utterances.
+Technically, the platform is a complete Web application based on current technologies, with accompanying backend server to collect and distribute utterances.^[
-^[The frontend first used the Ember.js framework [@ember.js_contributors_ember.js:_2017], and was later rewritten and extended using the Elm programming language [@czaplicki_elm:_2017].
+The frontend first used the Ember.js framework [@ember.js_contributors_ember.js:_2017], and was later rewritten and extended using the Elm programming language [@czaplicki_elm:_2017].
 Indeed, the assurance of no runtime exceptions that Elm provides was a strong argument in favour of switching, as was made clear by the trying "customer support" experience of a bug hitting 40 to 50 subjects at once during Experiment 1.
 The backend is a Python application written on top of the Django REST framework [@christie_django_2017].
 Most of the critical logic in the software is verified using automated tests, and the full source code is available under a Free Software licence at \url{https://github.com/interpretation-experiment/gistr-app} (frontend), and \url{https://github.com/interpretation-experiment/spreadr} (backend).
 ]
-The experiment is available at \url{https://gistr.io} and subject recruitment was done using Prolific Academic, a service analogous to Amazon Mechanical Turk and geared towards academic research.
+The experiment is available at \url{https://gistr.io} and subject recruitment was done using Prolific Academic, a service analogous to Amazon Mechanical Turk and geared towards academic research.^[
-^[The public url of the experiment was not advertised anywhere else, and checking the subjects' Prolific Academic ID confirmed that only people from that platform participated in each experiment.
+The public url of the experiment was not advertised anywhere else, and checking the subjects' Prolific Academic ID confirmed that only people from that platform participated in each experiment.
 ]

 Using the Prolific Academic service allowed us to select among a pool of over \num{26000} subjects, for which we used the following criteria: